-Here you can find articles with general information on CNC machining, machined parts design, engineering, technology and more!
+Here you can find a collection of articles with general information on CNC machining, engineering, materials, machined parts design and more!

 A machining center is a highly automated machine tool capable of performing multiple machining operations under computer numerical control (CNC) in one setup with minimal human attention.

 The wrought alloy designation system consists of four numerical digits, sometimes preceded by a capital letter.
 The first digit indicates the principal alloying elements, as described next; the second digit is the variation of that alloy; and the last two digits represent the specific alloy designation.

 In this article we'll go over some of the top tips on how you can improve your designs and decrease cost while optimising your parts for manufacturing using CNC machining.

 It is impossible to manufacture workpieces without deviations from the nominal shape.
 When these deviations are too large, the usability of the workpiece for its purpose will be impaired.
 Control and measurement of these deviations is therefore critical.

 Turning is a machining process in which a single-point tool removes material from the surface of a rotating workpiece.
 The tool is fed linearly in a direction parallel to the axis of rotation to generate a cylindrical geometry.

 At CNC Proto we specialise in the machining of non-ferrous metals, mostly 6000 and 7000 series aluminium alloys, and engineering plastics.
 For an overview of our services, please visit our Services page.
 If you prefer to see some examples of the work we do, feel free to check our Machined Parts Gallery!